 - Chronic Insomnia– A long term pattern of difficulty in sleeping.
 Due to stress or other life changes.

-- Comorbid Insomnia- It is a secondary Insomnia, that occurs due to other medical or psychiatric illnesses.
+- Comorbid Insomnia- It is secondary Insomnia, that occurs due to other medical or psychiatric illnesses.

-- Maintenance Insomnia- Person finds difficulty in staying asleep and then waking up in the middle of night or early in morning and finds it difficult to fall asleep again.
+- Maintenance Insomnia- A person finds difficulty in staying asleep and then waking up in the middle of the night or early in the morning and finds it difficult to fall asleep again.

 Disturbed sleep pattern is a serious concern.
 You’ll feel like dragging yourself to do work.
 It can affect both your physical and mental health.
 Your immune system, memory and mood are negatively affected.
 In fact, according to John Hopkins Medicine research, lack of sleep increases your risk for obesity, high blood pressure, depression, heart diseases and many other health issues.
-The study of harmful effects of insomnia by the Harvard Medical School revealed that about 65%-90% adults and 90% children with depression, 69-99% people with bipolar disorder, 50% adults with anxiety disorders (PTSD) and 25%-50% children with ADHD, all had one common issue i.e. insomnia.
+The study of harmful effects of insomnia by the Harvard Medical School revealed that about 65%-90% of adults and 90% children with depression, 69-99% people with bipolar disorder, 50% adults with anxiety disorders (PTSD) and 25%-50% children with ADHD, all had one common issue i.e. insomnia.
 These statistics alone can explain how serious insomnia can affect an individual.
 Even patients with schizophrenia also suffer from insomnia.

 Why Do People Suffer from Insomnia?